-A partnership form of business has several advantages and disadvantages which we will discuss in this article.
+A partnership form of business has several advantages and disadvantages, which we will discuss in this article.
 But first, let’s look at a brief introduction to this form of business.

 A ‘partnership’ form of business organization is very common across the US.
 This form of business enterprise, in the simplest sense, is a formal agreement by two or more individuals to manage and run a business and to share its profits.
 A ‘general partnership’ is the easiest and the least expensive to form.
 All the partners share responsibility for the business and face unlimited liability for business debts.
 Each general partner must contribute something to the business (money, labor, property, etc.).
-Also, each partner reports the share of his profits as his personal income.
+Also, each partner reports the share of their profits as their personal income.

 Advantages of Partnerships

 In comparison with the sole proprietorship, in which the owner manages everything, a partnership form of business offers the benefit of collaboration.
 Running a business with your partners allows you to draw on the resources and ability of these co-partners.
-On the other hand, running a business on your own can be a challenge especially when you don’t have all the expertise to run a business.
+On the other hand, running a business on your own can be a challenge, especially when you don’t have all the expertise to run the business.
 So, when you have partners to share your responsibilities, you can share the risk, create mutual support, lighten your workload and maintain balance in your life.

 The profits of a partnership pass to its owners, who report the profits as their personal income for tax purposes.
 Hence, profits are taxed only once rather than twice, as is the case with corporations.
 In the case of corporations, the profits are taxed first at the corporate level and then at the individual level when the dividend is distributed.
 So, partners enjoy more income out of the earnings of their business as against shareholders of a corporation.